gipi/blog/_posts/2018-08-13-update-marlin-fw-for-anet.md

 ### Bed calibration

-When all the important options are in place, it's a good occasion to fix the placement of the bed as seen from the firmware: there are some [options](https://reprap.org/wiki/Configuring_Marlin_Bed_Dimensions) and some [calibration print](https://www.thingiverse.com/thing:2280529) (remember to print without build adesion extra steps).
+When all the important options are in place, it's a good occasion to fix the placement of the bed as seen from the firmware: there are some [calibration print](https://www.thingiverse.com/thing:2280529) (remember to print without build adesion).

 At first didn't seemed a so important step but, bad enough, the informations I have found were not clear so I'll try here to summarize a quick way to fix the printable area configuration.